farling42/fvtt-cypher-addons-extras/README.md

 It works with the [Cypher System Compendium](https://github.com/mrkwnzl/cyphersystem-compendium) to provide compendiums of journal entries for all the Types, Descriptors and Foci in the various non-CSRD books.

 Each journal entry contains a link to the PDF page containing the actual description of the ability.
-This uses the [PDFoundry](https://foundryvtt.com/packages/pdfoundry/) module to display the links and open the PDFs.
+This uses the [PDF Pager](https://github.com/farling42/fvtt-pdf-pager/releases/latest/download/module.json) module to display the links and open the PDFs.

 For each type/descriptor/focus/flavor there is a link for each available ability to the abilities in the Cypher SRD Compendium.